 As described in our previous article on Data Fabric Architecture should focus on Data Quality, we talked briefly about what data fabric entailed.
 This article will dwell deeper on what it involves, the various elements that compose it, its advantages, and how it helps businesses.

-Gartner describes a data fabric as a custom-made design that gives reusable data services, pipelines, APIs, or semantic tiers via a combination of data integration approaches in an organized fashion.
+As per Gartner, data fabric is a custom-made design that gives reusable data services, pipelines, APIs, or semantic tiers via a combination of data integration approaches in an organized fashion.
 Data fabric enables frictionless access and sharing of data in a distributed data environment.
 In addition, it allows a single and consistent data management framework, which allows seamless data access and processing by design across otherwise siloed storage.

 Some of the components of data fabric include;